 There are specific fungal infections, as well as insect and mite activity that commonly affect orchard trees and which may impact the production of edible fruit.
 TLC’s fruit tree disease treatments are on a protocol developed by several leading universities, utilizing the minimum number of treatments required to facilitate a productive harvest.

-Winter watering may only be done when air temperatures are above 40 degrees F. Fortunately, there are more than enough days that meet these conditions for TLC Tree Expert in Boulder.
+Winter watering may only be done when air temperatures are above 40 degrees F. Fortunately, there are more than enough days that meet these conditions for our Boulder tree service.
 We make sure to water during the height of the day so the water will have time to soak into the ground before possible freezing temperatures at night.

 Evergreen trees and shrubs will suffer the most as they can still transpire moisture through their needles/leaves, unlike a deciduous tree or shrub that has lost all of its leaves.
 Even though the ground may be frozen they can still dry out.
 To prevent this, it is important to mist their needles two to three times per month.
 Try to imitate a slow soaking rain and move back and forth many times to really soak them.
 Only water the soil if the ground is not frozen.
 A deep root “Watering Spike” is best to use for this application.